 f according to convention is a float denoting the values of the message.

-For more details about the Spat OSC dictionary and its usage syntax please refer to Appendix C.
+For more details about the SPAT OSC dictionary and its usage syntax please refer to Appendix C.

 There is a lot of flexibility in the OSC connection menu.
-You find it in the Spat Preferences page.
+You find it in the SPAT Preferences page.

 Eight different connections can be setup, either as input or output connection.
 It is displayed as a table where each connection is a line.
 The first parameter is the connection type, which offer many presets for both input and output.
-Theses presets come with dedicated network ports.
+These presets come with dedicated network ports.

 OSC preset are: